leafo/lapis/docs/actions.md

 If there is no route that matches the request then the default route handler is executed, read more in [*application callbacks*](#application-configuration/callbacks).

+## Defining an action

+To define an action, you minimally need two components: a URL path pattern and an action function.
+Optionally, you can assign a name to the action, which can be referenced when generating URLs in other sections of your app.

+$dual_code{
+moon = [[
+lapis = require "lapis"

+class App extends lapis.Application
+  -- an unnamed action
+  "/": => "hello"

+  -- an action with a name
+  [logout: "/logout"]: => status: 404

+  -- a named action with a path parameter that loads the action function by -- module name
+  [profile: "/profile/:username"]: "user_profile"
+]],
+lua = [[
+local lapis = require("lapis")
+local app = lapis.Application()

+-- an unnamed action
+app:match("/", function(self) return "hello" end)

+-- an action with a name
+app:match("logout", "/logout", function(self) return {status = 404} end)

+-- a named action with a path parameter that loads the action function by -- module name app:match("profile", "/profile/:username", "user_profile") ]]
+}

+> Instead of directly providing a function value to the action definition, you
+> can supply a string.
+The action will then be lazily loaded by the module name
+> upon its first execution.
+The `actions_prefix` is prepended to the beginning
+> of the module name, with the default being `"actions."`.

 ## Routes & URL Patterns